Empty pale yellow rectangle with rounded corners and a thin purple border.

 Benefits of Hiring in Latin America

-This depth extends beyond engineering; you can find experienced product managers, UX designers, data analysts, financial operations specialists, and marketing professionals working throughout the region.
-Many gained experience at regional offices of companies like Google, Microsoft, and Amazon before transitioning to smaller companies or startups.
+The depth extends beyond engineering.
+You can find experienced product managers, UX designers, data analysts, finance operations specialists, and marketing professionals throughout the region.
+LATAM hiring isn't a tech-only play.

 Cultural Alignment